sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	You will now replace the default CustomerContext connection string, which is using LocalDB, to target your SQL Database server.
 To do this, replace the **connectionString** value of the **CustomerContext** connection string with the following value.
 Replace the placeholders as follows:

 	>**Note**: LocalDB is a version of SQL Server Express, installed by default with Visual Studio 2012 and created specifically for developers.
 It is very easy to install and requires no management, yet it offers the same T-SQL language, programming surface and client-side providers as the regular SQL Server Express.

-	-**Server  URL:** Complete this value with your server URL.
+	- **Server  URL:** Complete this value with your server URL.
 For example: eswngivxru.database.windows.net

-	-**Server Name**: This is your server name.
+	- **Server Name**: This is your server name.
 For example: eswngivxru

-	-**Server Admin User:** Use your server's administrator login.
+	- **Server Admin User:** Use your server's administrator login.

-	-**Password:** Use your server's administrator password.
+	- **Password:** Use your server's administrator password.

-	-**Database:** Make sure the Initial Catalog value does **NOT** match the name of any existing database in your server.
+	- **Database:** Make sure the Initial Catalog value does **NOT** match the name of any existing database in your server.
 Entity Framework Code First will create the database for you.

 	````XML
 Server=tcp:[SERVER_URL],1433;Database=CustomersDB;User ID=[SERVER_ADMIN_LOGIN];Password=[SERVER_ADMIN_PASSWORD];Trusted_Connection=False;Encrypt=True;Connection Timeout=30;
 	````

 	For example: